Two Out of Three Ain't Bad

 "Two Out of Three Ain't Bad" is a power ballad performed by the American musician Meat Loaf.
 It is a track off his 1977 album Bat Out of Hell, written by Jim Steinman.
-It spent 23 weeks on the Billboard Hot 100, peaking at #11, and earned a million-selling Gold single from the RIAA, eventually being certified platinum.
-It remains his second-highest charting hit in the US, behind "I'd Do Anything for Love (But I Won't Do That)" (1993), and stands as one of his career signature tunes.
+It spent 23 weeks on the Billboard Hot 100, peaking at No. 11, and earned a million-selling Gold single from the RIAA, eventually being certified platinum.
+It remains his second-highest-charting hit in the US, behind "I'd Do Anything for Love (But I Won't Do That)" (1993), and stands as one of his career signature tunes.

 Background

 It was the final song written for the album.
-In a 2003 interview for the VH1 Ultimate Albums series, Steinman recalled:
+In a 2003 interview for the VH1 Ultimate Albums series, songwriter Jim Steinman recalled:

 I remember Mimi Kennedy [a cast member of Jim's then-current musical Rhinegold] telling me, she said, you know, when I was probably complaining why no one liked my stuff and couldn't get a deal, she says, 'Well Steiny, your stuff is so complicated.
 Can't you write something simple?'
 And while she was saying that the oldies station was on the radio and it was playing that old Elvis song, 'I Want You, I Need,' whatever it was.
 'I Want You, I Need You, I Love You', you know.
 I just started singing my own song but it was 'I Want You, I Need You, I Love You.'
 She said, 'Why don't you write something simple like that, "I want you, I need you, I love you"?'
 I said, 'Well I'll try.'
 I don't try to make them complicated.
 I remember going home and I tried so hard but the best I could do was: 'I want you, I need you but there ain't no way I'm ever gonna love you, don't be sad, 'cause two out of three ain't bad'.
 So it was still a twist but it was my closest to a simple song, and one Elvis could have done.

+The backing band is basically Utopia, of which Todd Rundgren, Roger Powell, Kasim Sulton and John "Willie" Wilcox were all members.